dragonflydb/documentation/docs/command-reference/strings/setex.md

 ## Common Mistakes

 - Overlooking that the expiration time is in seconds, not milliseconds.
-- Using a very low expiration time (like 1 or 2 seconds) for critical data might result in expired keys before they are accessed.
+- Using a very low expiration time for critical data might result in expired keys before they are accessed.
 - Accidentally setting the wrong expiration time can cause unexpected data availability or unintentional early expiration.

 ## FAQs